jptafe/josephine-infra/README.md

 * We need a database
 * the api does nothing, there should be a default action
-* our frontend needs to test access to the backend with a http://localhsot:8090 test
+* our frontend needs to test access to the backend with a http://localhsot:8090 fetch